 CloudAscent SMB segmentation

 Top Unmanaged includes the largest SMB customers with the most opportunity for Microsoft.
-Typical Top Unmanaged customers share similar characteristics as Managed accounts, with large number of employees, large IT budgets and spend, and large amounts of potential revenue for Microsoft.
+Typical Top Unmanaged customers share similar characteristics to Managed accounts, with large number of employees, large IT budgets and spend, and large amounts of potential revenue for Microsoft.

-We define Top Unmanaged two ways:
+We define Top Unmanaged in two ways:

 - Top Unmanaged Compute Based – includes accounts with Azure potential greater than $10k.
 Compute based accounts include existing Azure. accounts with significant future year potential and accounts who have yet to purchase Azure yet but have potential for Azure greater than $10k.